 In addition to the foregoing, sick leave may be used as family sick leave to care for an ill or injured family member or to take a family member to a doctor appointment.
-A "family member" is defined as a child, parent, spouse, registered domestic partner, or child of a registered domestic partner in accordance with California Labor Code Section 233.
+A "family member" is defined as a child, parent, spouse, registered domestic partner, child of a registered domestic partner, grandparent, grandchild, or sibling.
 Up to half (1/2) of an employee's annual sick leave accruals per calendar year may be used as family sick leave.

 A certificate from an attending physician stating the expected duration of the family member's illness may be required.
-Authorization to use additional sick leave for family illness beyond the maximums identified above may be granted by the City Manager or designee when in his or her judgment circumstances warrant the same.
+Authorization to use additional sick leave for family illness beyond the maximums identified above may be granted by the City Manager or designee when, in the City Manager's or designee's judgment, circumstances warrant the same.
 Employees may use not more than four (4) hours of sick leave for the purpose of consulting with a physician concerning a serious illness or injury of a member of the employee's immediate family.

+Sick leave may also be taken for specified purposes by employees who are the victim of domestic violence, sexual assault, or stalking.
 No sick leave accruals will be credited in advance.
 No sick leave will be earned while on an unpaid leave.